shhossain/computer_science/Boolean Logic/readme.md

 - ¬(a ∨ b) = (¬a) ∧ (¬b)
 - ¬(a ∧ b) = (¬a) ∨ (¬b)

-### De Morgan's Laws
-In propositional logic and Boolean algebra, De Morgan's laws are a pair of transformation rules that are both valid rules of inference.
-The rules allow the expression of conjunctions and disjunctions purely in terms of each other via negation.

-The rules can be expressed in English as:
-- not (a or b) = (not a) and (not b)
-- not (a and b) = (not a) or (not b)

-In set theory and Boolean algebra, these are written formally as:
-- ¬(a ∨ b) = (¬a) ∧ (¬b)
-- ¬(a ∧ b) = (¬a) ∨ (¬b)

 Note : Here '^' is used to denote the logical AND operation and 'v' is used to denote the logical OR operation.

 ## Boolean Operators

+Boolean is a set of commands that can be used in almost every search engine, database, or online catalogue.
+The most popular Boolean commands are AND, OR, and NOT.
 Boolean operators are used to combine two or more expressions to form a more complex expression.
 The result of a Boolean operator is always a Boolean value, either true or false.
 The following table lists the Boolean operators in JavaScript.

 | Operator | Description |
 | -------- | ----------- |